 Description: Wrapper for all other elements of the COHIBA model file.
-This is called the root element in XML jargon.

-Argument:The six main elements in the COHIBA model file.Default:No default.
+This is called the root element in XML jargon.Argument: The six main elements in the COHIBA model file

 ^{1.} Any XML file should contain an initial line <?xml version="1.0" encoding="UTF-8" ?> to identify the XML version and the character encoding.